datadavev/sotools/docsource/source/external_metadata.rst

         ?y SO:description ?description .
     }

-which is implemented with the method `func:sotools.common.getDatasetMetadataLinksFromEncoding`.
+which is implemented with the method :func:`sotools.common.getDatasetMetadataLinksFromEncoding`.

 For example: